Discussing fashion for social change with Jess Amaral

 In the second year of my degree, I became really engaged in sustainable fashion and design activism.
 I came back from my placement year in the fashion industry and decided I wanted to move away from product design, and instead focus more on community arts and social design, exploring how fashion can be used as a vehicle for positive change.
 I had a really supportive tutor, Jessica Williamson, who allowed me to alter my final brief and run community textile reconstruction workshops instead of making a fashion collection.
 I think that this freedom ultimately made me realize that I wanted to work collaboratively with people and head in that direction instead.

 I became interested in creative events and cultural programming, and I felt like I wanted to do more training in this.
-So, I applied for the Rosetta Arts ‘Cultural Producers Programme’ and was lucky enough to gain one of the six places.
-The programme offered a week of learning and seminars from those already in the field, a mentor, and a six-month placement.
+So, I applied for the Creative Newham ‘Cultural Producers Programme’ and was lucky enough to gain one of the eight places.
+The programme offered a week of learning and seminars from those already in the field, a mentor, and a 45 day placement.

 It sounds like this placement was useful to you.